-Front Lower Three Zone Temperature Control Features
+Front Lower Three-Zone Temperature Control Features

-1 - Left Heated Seat

-3 - Rear Temp

-2 - Rear Blower

-4 - Right Heated Seat

-The primary control for the rear blower is on the front climate control unit located on the instrument panel.
+1 - Left Heated Seat 3 - Rear Temperature 2 - Rear Blower 4 - Right Heated Seat The primary control for the rear blower is on the front climate control unit located on the instrument panel.

-The front climate control unit has five positions, off, rear, and a range of blower speeds.
-Only when the primary control for the rear blower is in the REAR position do the second seat occupants have control of the rear blower speed.
+The Three-Zone Temperature Control bottom panel has five positions; off, rear, and a range of blower speeds.
+Only when the primary control for the rear blower is in the rear (RR) position do the second row seat occupants have control of the rear blower speed.